 My jaw trembled in frustration and concern.
 I had never seen him in such a state of distraught.
-My eyes trailed over the purple, wide marks on his wrists, the slightly swollen jaw, the vertical scar on his cheek which almost matched my own.
+My eyes trailed over the purple, wide marks on his wrists, the slightly swollen jaw, the horizontal scar on his cheek which almost matched my own.
 Anger unfurled but eased at the sheen of tears on his cheeks.

 “Don’t speak of death, Clyde.”
 I finally managed, staring hard at the man who had whispered stories to me when I could not sleep as a child, the man who had tried everything in his power to shield me from the vicious, ruthless actions of lycans, but had failed.
 The man who I thought to be a dear friend.

 “Tell me about your paintings.”
 I urged, wanting to shift his train of thought.
 His paintings had been his pride and joy before he was forced to be in this prison and there had been many days whilst I had nursed an injury or wound that he would speak passionately of them to distract me from my pain.